Concordium/concordium.github.io/source/shared/net/concepts/id-accounts.rst

 well as a number of secret values the user must use to be able to use the identity to create accounts.

 You are in control of which attributes are revealed to the public.
-You can choose not to reveal any attributes at all to maintain your anonymity.
+You can choose not to reveal any attributes at all to maintain your anonymity, which is the general recommendation.

-Benefits of revealing attributes
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every account on the chain must be derived from an identity that is verified and signed by an approved identity provider.
-It is publicly visible which identity provider issued an identity for an account and who the anonymity revokers are for the account and the identity.
-In addition to this basic information which enables regulatory compliance, an account owner can choose to publicly reveal other values on their account, such as their nationality or country of residence.
-Since this information is publicly accessible, anybody can check it before interacting with an account.
-Moreover, being able to see who issued the identity enables whoever wishes to interact with an account to judge the level of risk in the transaction.

 Obtain an identity
 ------------------